Our Work

 Since 2023, the FSAA has worked to translate the shared passion of our terraces and clubs into structured, recognised representation at the decision-making table.

-Historic operational covenant signed alongside the players' association to unify stakeholder positions on player-fan safety boundaries and joint advocacy models.
+Historic agreement signed alongside the professional players' association to unify stakeholder positions on player-fan safety boundaries and joint advocacy models.

 Read more